Training Artificial Intelligence with Real Heart: Legitimize, Confirm, Reinforce

 Developing and training AI solutions for your customers

 These are just a few of the many ways your AI solutions can reflect the care and compassion you have for your customers.
-In order to fully accomplish our goal of more human interactions between AI and customers, each solution must be carefully considered from all sides.
+In order to fully accomplish our goal of more human interactions between AI and customers, we must carefully consider each solution from all sides.
 Poor communication can make even the most well-informed agent–human or bot–seem cold and uncaring.
 Conversely, bad data means even the best-behaved agents will be useless.
 For truly effective agents, those who can increase both customer knowledge and sentiment, we need to live at the intersection of science and humanity.

 How to Win Big with Your Customer Experience